 32 Mehringdamm, 10961 Berlin, Germany

-Our food adventure didn’t end there just yet, despite how full we were; next to the Kebab shop, there was a shop that was selling Germany’s famous fast-food, currywurst.
-Currywurst is consisted of the steamed and fried pork sausage (Bratwurst) typically cut into slices and seasoned with curry ketchup, a sauce based on spiced ketchup or tomato paste, topped with curry powder.
-The store we saw was called Curry 36 and was selling the original currywurst for around 2.00 Euro or even less.
+My food adventure didn’t end there just yet, despite how full I was; next to the Kebab shop, there was a shop that was selling Germany’s famous fast-food, currywurst.
+Currywurst is consisted of steamed and fried pork sausage (Bratwurst) typically cut into slices and seasoned with curry ketchup, a sauce based on spiced ketchup or tomato paste, topped with curry powder.
+The store I saw was called Curry 36 and was selling the original currywurst for around 2.00 Euro or even less.
 It was delicious, and I really liked the spices on it so it was not just drowned in ketchup.
 Currywurst is actually a recommended must-try food in Berlin by many bloggers and travelers so I was glad to try it so early in the trip.

 Mehringdamm 36, 10961 Berlin, Germany

-After food, we decided to burn off our calories by walking to our next destination, the Berlin Wall Memorial.
-We noticed that Berlin was quite similar to Birmingham and Amsterdam because there was a canal to accompany us on our walk; there were also various buildings with murals painted on them.
+After food, I decided to burn off calories by walking to my next destination, the Berlin Wall Memorial.
+I noticed that Berlin was quite similar to Birmingham and Amsterdam because there was a canal to accompany me during my walk most of the time; there were also various buildings with murals painted on them.

-After around a 15-20min walk, we reached Berlin Wall Memorial which was also next to the Topography of Terror, a museum dedicated to showcasing documents and history of the Berlin Wall and the holocaust during World War II.
+After around a 15-20 min walk, I reached Berlin Wall Memorial which was also next to the Topography of Terror, a museum dedicated to showcasing documents and history of the Berlin Wall and the holocaust during World War II.
 The Berlin Wall Memorial commemorates the division of Berlin by the Berlin Wall and the deaths that occurred there.
 Both of these attractions were free to visit.

 Berlin Wall Memorial & Topography of Terror